gobaldia/pedidosya-app/README.md

 ### Usage
 The web application will run on [localhost:8085/login](http://localhost:8085/login).
-After login the user will be redirected to [localhost:8085/login](http://localhost:8085/login).
+After login the user will be redirected to [localhost:8085/home](http://localhost:8085/home).

 ### Administration endpoints
-The admin user will be able to check some administration info in the following endpoints:
+The admin user will be able to check some administration info in the following endpoints.
+The admin user must be logged with the following credentials:

-#### /health
-Summarises the health status of our application
+> UserName: admin

+> Password: admin

 #### /auditevents
-LLists security audit-related events such as user login/logout.
+Lists security audit-related events such as user login/logout.

 #### /metrics
 Details metrics of our application

+#### /health
+Summarises the health status of our application